-You should get this vaccine if you are at risk for meningococcal B disease because of:
+You should also get this vaccine if you are at risk for meningococcal disease because of:

-- certain health problems, such as having your spleen removed, having a spleen that does not work well, or having human immunodeficiency virus (HIV) - the type of work you do, such as some lab workers - close contact with someone with meningococcal B disease
+- certain health problems, such as having your spleen removed, having a spleen that does not work well, or having human immunodeficiency virus (HIV) - the type of work you do, such as some lab workers - close contact with someone with meningococcal disease

-Talk to a public health nurse to find out if you can get the Men-B vaccine for free.
+Talk to a public health nurse to find out if you can get the MenC-ACYW vaccine for free.

-Other people may also benefit from this vaccine, such as if you travel to an area that has a high risk of meningococcal B disease.
+You may also benefit from the vaccine if you travel to an area that has a high risk of meningococcal disease.
 If you are getting the vaccine because of travel, it is not free.